Bruce-A-R/SQRT_Project/README.md

 **Repo Information**

 This repository contains all code for the SQRT project.
-While working on the project, each team member initially committed code to named branches so that we were not worried about overriding each other's work.
-This strategy eventually changed to members committing directly to the main branch after confirming an update to code with other team members.
-At the moment, all named branches are behind main and show a history of work before the final week(s) of software development.
+Older versions of code and early test data packets are included in the **old_version** branch of this repo.

 Current Use (below) will be updated to show what files are currently used on the pico.
 The code is structured such that a file saved as main.py on the pico can use classes for sensors and other operations as it runs on a loop.